Prof John Draper B.Sc. and Ph.D.

 Department of Life Sciences

 Edward Llwyd Building

 From a technology perspective I am interested in the development of generic, high throughput phenotyping methodologies, based on global metabolite analysis (metabolomics) for use in a range of fields.
 My lab is concentrating on metabolite fingerprinting & profiling using high resolution mass spectrometry techniques coupled with HPC machine learning data analysis.
 I have established a range of collaborations with laboratories interested in the application of metabolomics technology in food, diet & nutrition research as well as in plant pathology.

 Funded by the Biotechnology and Biological Sciences Research Council (BBSRC) my team has developed a metabolomics platform for both metabolite identification & high throughput phenotyping in grasses & cereals based on the Brachypodium metabolome.
 A practical application of this research focuses on a study of metabolic reprogramming in B. distachyon, rice & barley during the biotrophic phases of interaction with rice blast.
-In collaboration with Nick Talbot (Univ.
-Exeter, UK) this project extends to an analysis of metabolome changes in Magnaporthae grisae during epidermal cell penetration & colonization.

 More recently, we have adapted this technology to examine metabolome changes during decline and disease in trees and have a particular interest in examining metabolism in the living tissues of the stem (phloem and sapwood).
 We are currently members of a large BBSRC consortium investigating the phenomenon of Acute- and Chronic Decline Syndromes in UK oak species.